FelixOnline/v2/content/articles/2014-10-17-falcons-win-first-trophy-in-four-years.md

 subtitle: >
   Ashley revelas all about the Imperial College Baseball Club's first trophy 4 years
 date: "2014-10-17 14:56:01 +0100"

 # Attributes from Felix Online V1
 id: "4732"
 old_path: /sport/4732/falcons-win-first-trophy-in-four-years
 aliases:
  - /sport/4732/falcons-win-first-trophy-in-four-years
+imported: true
+comments:
+ - In my opinion marijuana should be legal They let people smoke chemicals in cigarettes why is a plant so bad then In fact you dont even have to smoke it for people thinking o820sm2king is so bad You cant take too much of it and die like alcohol or aspirin No one has ever died of smoking marijuana Do you realize that more people have died eating a peanut At least let the people who need it have it It needs to be legal in all 50 states

 # Article Taxonomies
 categories:
  - sport
 tags:
+authors:
+ - pk1811

+# Homepage control params
 headline: true
 featured: true